moliver28/research-handbook/content/handbook/people-group/learning-and-development/growth-and-development/_index.md

 ### Step 5 - Reimbursement

 In most cases, the costs of Growth and Development requests are paid back to team members after the opportunity has been completed.
-Team members should therefore be prepared to accept financial responsibility for the cost of the opportunity they have chosen.
-You can find further information about how reimbursement works for different types of G&D opportunities below.
+You can read more about the reimbursement conditions for your opportunity in the [Types](/handbook/people-group/learning-and-development/growth-and-development/#types-of-growth-and-development-reimbursements) section below.

-However, all requests are eligible to have 50% of the costs repaid upfront, and 50% upon completion.
+Team members should therefore be prepared to accept financial responsibility for the cost of the opportunity they have chosen, but, all requests are eligible to have [50% of the costs repaid upfront](/handbook/people-group/learning-and-development/growth-and-development/#50-upfront-reimbursement), and 50% upon completion.

 All expenses should be claimed via Navan using the following process: